Learn how to enable Lost Mode in Kandji to help you locate misplaced devices

-Mac computers do not support Apple's Managed Lost Mode, which is the technology underlying Lost Mode in Kandji.
+Mac computers do not support Apple's Managed Lost Mode, which is the underlying technology for Lost Mode in Kandji.

 Enabling Lost Mode in Kandji is simple.
-The Action menu for compatible devices will show the Enable Lost Mode action.
+The Device Action menu for compatible devices will show the Enable Lost Mode option.

-Selecting this action will open the Enable Lost Mode window, where you can enter messaging and contact information to display on the Lost Mode Lock Screen:
+Selecting this option will open the Enable Lost Mode window, where you can enter messaging and contact information to display on the Lost Mode Lock Screen:

 You must enter at least a message or phone number.
-For example, the message could be "This iPhone has been misplaced and is being tracked.
-Please call this number to return it."
 If you do not provide a message or footnote, the device will display a generic one.

 Here is what the lock screen looks like on a device in Lost Mode:

 Even if the device does not have a passcode, it is secured by the Lost Mode lock screen.

 Once the device acknowledges the MDM command, two things happen:

 - Kandji sends an MDM command to the device to obtain its location (and will do so automatically every 15 minutes until Lost Mode is disabled)